marconilanna/scala-boilerplate/README.md

 Scalastyle
 ----------

-The `scalastyle` and `test:scalastyle` sbt tasks are used to check sources and test code with Scalastyle.
+The `scalastyle` and `test:scalastyle` sbt tasks are used to check source and test code with Scalastyle.
 The error list is saved to Checkstyle-compatible files `target/scalastyle-result.xml` and `target/scalastyle-test-result.xml` respectively.

 Scalastyle runs automatically against source and test code with the sbt `test` task.